greenzemg/greenzemg.github.io/_pages/about.md

 <!-- When I'm not working, you can find me exploring the world of cybersecurity, reading the latest tech news, or enjoying a good book.
 I'm also a fitness enthusiast and a coffee lover, so you might find me at the gym or at a local coffee shop.  -->

-When I have free time, I enjoy activities that keep both my mind and body active.
-I’m passionate about tennis, swimming, and soccer, even though I haven’t played tennis as much as I’d like.
-I also take part in Capture The Flag (CTF) competitions, which are cybersecurity challenges.
-I enjoy playing chess too, although I'm currently stuck at a 700 Elo rating.
+In my free time, I like to stay active and keep my mind engaged.
+I enjoy playing tennis, swimming, and soccer, although I haven’t played much tennis lately.
+I also like taking part in cybersecurity competitions called Capture The Flag (CTF).
+I play chess for fun too, but my rating is around 700 Elo for now

 <!-- Write about my education background and achievements -->